Lázaro Bruzón

 Lázaro Bruzón Batista (born 2 May 1982 in Holguín) is a Cuban-American chess grandmaster.
-He is a former World Junior Champion, two-times American Continental champion, two-time Iberoamerican champion and five-time Cuban champion.
+He is a former World Junior Champion, two-times American Continental champion, two-time Iberoamerican champion and six-time Cuban champion.

 Bruzón played for Cuba at the Chess Olympiads between 2000 and 2014.

 Career

 He won the World Junior Chess Championship in 2000.
 This achievement qualified him for the FIDE World Chess Championship 2002.

 Bruzón won the Lausanne Young Masters, a knockout event, in 2001 by defeating Étienne Bacrot in the final.
 Later that year, at the end of November, he competed in the FIDE World Championship: after defeating Liviu-Dieter Nisipeanu in the first round, he was knocked out by Kiril Georgiev.

 In 2002, Bruzón won the 37th Capablanca Memorial (Elite group) and shared first place with compatriot Leinier Domínguez in the North Sea Cup.

 In January 2004, he won the Corus B tournament and thus earned a spot in the 2005 Corus A tournament.
 In June of that year, he won the 12th Guillermo García Memorial in Villa Clara.
 In October 2004, he played on second board for Cuba in the 36th Chess Olympiad, scoring 8/11 with a performance rating of 2771.
 This result helped his team to finish seventh.
 In December 2004 he played in the Pamplona chess tournament, that was won by Boris Gelfand; Bruzón came third, scoring 4/7.

 In 2004 he won the Cuban Chess Championship for the first time.
-He also won it in 2005, 2007, 2009 and 2010.
+He also won it in 2005, 2007, 2009, 2010 and 2017.

 In early 2005, he took part in the Corus A tournament and finished tenth out of 14 participants scoring 6.5/13 points.
 In August 2005, he won the American Continental Championship and therefore qualified for the Chess World Cup 2005.
 In the latter, he knocked out Nikolai Kabanov and Alexander Onischuk, then he lost to Evgeny Bareev in the third round and thus was eliminated from the competition.

 In October 2005, he tied for 2nd–5th with Kamil Mitoń, Zhang Pengxiang and Artyom Timofeev in the Samba Cup in Skanderborg.
 In December 2005, Bruzon won the Carlos Torre Repetto Memorial by defeating Michal Krasenkow in the final.